 Once you find out what exactly scares you while driving, sit next to an experienced driver among your family or friends, and observe how they do it.

 Now apply the technique that we discussed above right there as your partner drives through the scary bridge, intersection, freeway, or whatever that gives you the fear of driving.

 Absorb the situation.
-Sit back, relax, and think of something that makes you feel happy, relaxed and peaceful.
+Sit back, relax, and think of something that makes you feel happy, relaxed, and peaceful.
 Close your eyes if need be.

 Draw from your memories and fill your mind with those feelings.
-Not so difficult when you are in the passenger seat with eyes closed.
+Not so difficult when you are in the passenger seat with your eyes closed.

 Now once every minute, for two seconds each, open your eyes and imagine yourself in the driver’s seat driving the car.
 Continue this cycle for 15-20 minutes or until the feeling of fear dissociates with driving on the freeway.
 Open your eyes and continue to imagine yourself driving with those feelings still in your mind.